marialma/covid-19-messaging/what_we_know_en.md

 *I want to note here that this is how I have been answering the questions that people have asked me specifically.
 You should pay attention to what your local health department says.
 Check their website!*

 ## Should I work from home?
-Probably, if you can.
+Yes, if you can.
 Try to reduce the burden on those who can't.

+## Should I try to stay at home as much as possible?
+Please do!
+Try to reduce your social contact as much as you can right now.
+Don't forget to use the internet and phone calls to stay in touch with your friends and family!

 ## Should I travel?
-Wouldn't exactly recommend it, especially if you have older family that you're in contact with a lot.
-But, if you really insist on it, absolutely do not go while sick and promptly quarantine yourself if you develop symptoms.
+Would really, really, really not recommend it, especially if you have older family that you're in contact with a lot.
+But, if you really insist on it because no one can stop you, absolutely do not go while sick and immediately quarantine yourself if you develop symptoms.

 Also recognize, depending on where you're going, a ton of shit's probably closed anyway, and there is a non-zero chance of getting officially quarantined on your way back.
 Do you really want to go?